MichaelBenvenuto/PLDude/README.md

-Opt-level*|The level of optimization that should be performed (*0*/*1*) Top       |The top module (**THE ENTITY/COMPONENT - NOT THE FILE**) src*      |The directory where source files are located
+Opt-level*|The level of optimization that should be performed (*0*/*1*) Top       |The top module (**THE ENTITY/COMPONENT - NOT THE FILE**) src*      |The directory where source files are located devsrc*   |The directory within src where device specific source files are located, these are package independent so for an FPGA such as the *XC6SLX9-2FTG256*, only *XC6SLX9* is required

 **optional*